Mediterranean tuna antipasto salad

 When you think of the Mediterranean, images of wonderful scenery and lovely weather immediately come to mind.
 Add to this a diet that has been proven to reduce the risk for heart disease and other chronic conditions.

-This recipe, adapted from Eating Well, has it all: healthy protein sources, vitamins and minerals, and best of all, no cooking required.
-Whether you prepare it for four people or scale down to one or two, this recipe will satisfy your craving for a cool, nutrient-dense meal on a warm day.
-Add whole-grain low-sodium crackers or whole-grain pita bread to complement and enjoy.
+Whether you prepare it for 4 people or scale down to 1 or 2, this recipe will satisfy your craving for a cool, nutrient-dense meal on a warm day.

 Servings: 4